CongruiLyu/CongruiLyu.github.io/CongruiLyu.github.io/README.md

-This is the source code to CongruiLyu's public academic website: https://CongruiLyu.info/.
+This is the source code to CongruiLyu(Lv)'s public academic website: https://CongruiLyu.info/.
 Feel free to clone this code for your own personal use.